aiqualitylab/QA-Retrospective-AI-Assistant/README.md

-# 🧪 QA Retro AI Assistant
+# 🧪 QA Retrospective AI Assistant

 A simple command-line tool powered by OpenAI that helps QA teams collect feedback, group it, identify themes, and generate actionable improvements in retrospectives.